-

 Methodology

-The sample is placed in a suitable enclosure (tubular furnace, microchamber, etc.) and subjected to a controlled sweep gas (air, nitrogen, helium, etc.).
-The gas carries away the volatile compounds emitted, which are then analyzed:
+The sample is placed in a suitable chamber (tubular furnace, microchamber, etc.) and subjected to a controlled sweeping gas (air, nitrogen, helium, etc.).
+The gas carries away the emitted volatile compounds, which are then analyzed:

-• In global mode : single sample collected over the duration of the analysis
+• In global mode : a single sample collected over the duration of the analysis

-• In kinetic mode : regular samples to monitor the evolution of emissions over time or temperature
+• In kinetic mode : regular sampling to monitor the evolution of emissions as a function of time or temperature

-The influential parameters (temperature, ramps, isotherms, gas flow) are fully customizable according to the desired emission profile.
+The influencing parameters (temperature, ramps, isotherms, gas flow rate) are fully customizable according to the desired emission profile.

 Associated analytical techniques